-- 1. Non-contiguous land owned or controlled by the applicant shall be deemed to be within a continuous perimeter boundary of the land on which the well is located if the applicant obtains a waiver from the owners of the water rights located between the well site and the non-contiguous land.
+- 1. For any new exempt wells that are to be drilled and need a variance to the spacing requirements, outlined in 4.2, the applicant must obtain waivers from the neighboring property(s) and be provided to the District along with the application. - 12 Non-contiguous land owned or controlled by the applicant shall be deemed to be within a continuous perimeter boundary of the land on which the well is located if the applicant obtains a waiver from the owners of the water rights located between the well site and the non-contiguous land.
 In such event, if such non-contiguous land otherwise satisfies the definition of "contiguous," it shall be deemed to be contiguous for the purposes of this Section 5.
 The waiver shall be permanent and, on a form, provided by the District which shall be recorded by the applicant with the County Clerk's office.
-[Amended April 11, 2023] [Amended October 8, 2024] - 2.
+[Amended April 11, 2023] [Amended October 8, 2024] - 23.
 The Board will consider applications for a variance from the requirement that only contiguous land be included in the calculation of the maximum of two acre-feet per acre of annual water production, upon a request by the landowner accompanied by a hydrological study.
 If the hydrological study shows the aquifer will not be damaged and the water production capacity of the abutting land that is not owned or controlled by the applicant will not be unreasonably limited if the variance is granted, and the Board finds from such report and other evidence presented, including but not limited to a review and report made by the district hydrogeologist, that granting the variance will not damage the aquifer or unreasonably limit the production capacity of abutting property, the Board will grant a variance.
-The Board may consider all waivers granted and all waivers refused to be granted by the owners of water rights to property that abuts the land on which the well will be located, and any such waivers by the owners of any other water rights that are located between the well site and the non- contiguous land.
+The Board may consider all Rules of the Post Oak Savannah Groundwater Conservation District waivers granted and all waivers refused to be granted by the owners of water rights to property that abuts the land on which the well will be located, and any such waivers by the owners of any other water rights that are located between the well site and the non- contiguous land.
 The variance may be granted in whole or in part.
 [Amended June 12, 2012] [Deletion October 8, 2024]